ePNetwork/demos-next/README.md

 # README

-This repository is a NextJS powered website for use.
+This repository is a NextJS powered website for demonstrating EPN tools and features.

-## Usage